 Koen Arts is a Lecturer at the Forest and Nature Conservation Policy Group at Wageningen University in the Netherlands.
-He focusses on human dimensions of nature conservation and often works from a political ecology perspective on topics such as: human-wildlife interaction and conflict; community-based conservation; applications of digital technologies; wild nature recreation; rewilding; and cultural aspects of conservation.
+He works on human dimensions of nature conservation, specifically human-environment interactions at a local and practical level.
+Topics of focus include:

-He teaches in the BSc course Forest, Nature, Society (FNP-11806), and in the MSc courses Communities, Conservation and Development (FNP-31306) and Decision-making in Forest and Nature Management (FNP-32306).
-He supervises several BSc and MSc thesis students every year.
+He teaches in the BSc course Forest, Nature, Society (FNP-11806) and the MSc course Communities, Conservation and Development (FNP-31306).
 In 2021 he set up the new WUR course Anthropology of basic nature skills: Combining theory and practice through relational learning (FNP-51306).
+He supervises 5-10 BSc and MSc thesis students every year.

 2015- Lecturer Forest and Nature Conservation Policy Group, Wageningen University, the Netherlands.